 WHAT’S THE DIFFERENCE BETWEEN COCKTAIL ATTIRE AND BLACK TIE OPTIONAL?

 For the most part, you can approach cocktail attire and black tie optional in the same way.
 The only exception is if you want to wear a formal floor-length evening gown, then you should really only wear one if the invitation says Black Tie Optional and your date is wearing a tuxedo.
 If it’s black tie optional and your date opts for a suit, go for a cocktail dress that’s tea length or shorter.
-If you don’t have a date, try to touch base with other wedding guests and get a sense for whether most men in attendance (or at least the guys at your table) are wearing tuxedos.
+But if you don’t have a date, try to touch base with other wedding guests and get a sense for whether most men in attendance (or at least the guys at your table) are wearing tuxedos.
 When in doubt, however, opt for a cocktail dress.

 Thanks to Jovani for partnering on this post!